1946 Oakland general strike: Attempts to organize Kahn's and Hastings

-The Strike
+Strike

 This strike was a powerful landmark event in the labor history of Northern California.
 However, it was one that was misperceived in comparison to the many other strikes that occurred during the 1945-1946 strike wave.
 The strike strengthened in early December, when with the support of the city government and business leaders, management called upon the police to remove the picketers.

 During the 1946 general strike, working men and women gathered in the streets of downtown Oakland to support striking department store employees.
 Oaklanders were part of a nationwide strike wave in 1946 that represented organized labor's efforts to ensure that postwar demobilization did not erode workers’ standard of living.
 Oakland's strike was also unique because behind it lay a drive to organize new workers: female department store clerks.

 With the intensity continuing, the AFL (American Federation of Labor) in Alameda County decided to join forces with the clerks.
 A "Work Holiday" was declared by 142 AFL unions, leading 100,000 workers to walk off their jobs.
 By the first night of the strike, all strikers commanded all the stores to shut down, except pharmacies, food markets, and bars.
 Veterans of World War II that were engaging in the strike marched around the Tribune Tower, performing close-order drills, demanding that the mayor along with the city council step down from office.
 The first 24 hours of the strike was full of excitement, jukeboxes being played on the sidewalk, while couples danced in the street.

 By the second day, however, almost half of the strikers dissipated.
 Harry Lundeberg, SUP's Secretary-Treasurer, was one of the many major leaders in the San Francisco General Strike.
 He was called upon from a pay telephone on the streets of Oakland to come out and support.
 Lundeberg spoke to an overflowing crowd of picketers, displaying his rage: "These flinky gazoonies who call themselves city fathers have been taking lessons from Hitler and Stalin.
 They don't believe in the Unions that are free to strike."
 The focus of his verbal attack was intended for the city council.

 On December 5 the AFL Central Labor Council declared an end to the strike and sent a sound truck to relay their decision.
 Still, some workers and truckers stayed picketing with the women clerks.
 All except the clerks were ordered back to work, having to face disciplinary action if they were to continue picketing.